cjwelldone/OrderManager/readme.md

 # AppScriptOrderManager

-This project is still in development, but you can you it already if you like.
+This project is still in development, but you can use it already if you like.

 ## Purpose